-We’re bringing Real Beauty to the virtual world
+We’re taking our mission to the virtual world

-Dove is partnering with gaming industry allies to help level up the virtual world.
-Together, we’re increasing representation and diversity in gaming for women and girls – reaching them where they are with self-esteem education
+Dove is partnering with gaming industry allies to help level up the virtual world and increase representation for women.

 Introducing Real Virtual Beauty

-Dove is partnering with gaming industry allies to level up the gaming world with the global launch of Real Virtual Beauty, a series of commitments challenging female representation in video games.
+Dove is partnering with gaming industry allies to level up the gaming world with the global launch of Real Virtual Beauty, a series of commitments challenging the representation of beauty and championing self-esteem in the virtual world.

-Together with our partners – Epic Games’ Unreal Engine and Women in Games, we’ll work to train game creators, developers and artists all around the world to create a broader representation of women in gaming and to help reflect the diversity we see in everyday life.
+Together with our partners – Epic Games’ Unreal Engine, Women in Games and Centre for Appearance Research, we’ll work to train game developers all around the world to create a broader representation of women in games.

 Super U Story, now on Roblox

-In partnership with female-led gaming studio Toya, the Dove Youth Board and experts from CAR, we’ve created the world’s first video game specifically designed to equip young girls with the tools they need to help combat negative self-esteem and build body positivity for teens.
+In partnership with female-led gaming studio Toya, the Dove Youth Board and experts from CAR, we’ve created the world’s first video game specifically designed to equip young girls with the tools they need to help combat negative self-esteem and build body confidence.

-Super U Story offers a first-of-its-kind, educational gaming experience that helps users to be their true selves, instead of aspiring to unrealistic beauty standards and gaming ideals.
+Super U Story offers a first-of-its-kind, educational gaming experience that helps users to be their true selves, instead of aspiring to unrealistic gaming ideals.
 The game takes place in ‘The Academy’, a school for kids with superpowers that’s under siege by a group of rogue students spreading negativity.

 Players can customise their avatars to experience a more realistic version of beauty, team up with friends to explore The Academy, earn power-ups, and complete quests.